Saturday 15 June 2024

 c.
 1741.

-Presumably the bust described by Vertue between 2 June and October 1741: ‘Mr. Rubbilac Sculptor of Marble—besides several works in Marble—moddels in Clay. had Modelld from the Life several Busts or portraits extreamly like .. .
+Presumably the bust described by Vertue and seen between 2 June and October 1741: ‘Mr. Rubbilac Sculptor of Marble—besides several works in Marble—moddels in Clay. had Modelld from the Life several Busts or portraits extreamly like .. .
 Mr. Hogarth very like'.

 https://www.npg.org.uk/collections/search/portrait/mw03177/William-Hogarth